dmbarbour/glas/docs/GlasApps.md

   * `link.c.src(FFI, Text)` - JIT-compile C source in memory and link (via Tiny C Compiler).
 Consider including a `#line 1 "source-hint"` directive as the first line of text to improve debug output from the JIT comiler.
   * `call(FFI, Symbol, TypeHint)` - call a previously linked symbol.
 Parameters and results are taken from the data stack.
 TypeHint for `int (*)(float, size_t, void*)` is `"fZp-i"`.
 In this case, pointer 'p' should be at the top of the data stack.
 Void type is elided, e.g. `void (*)()` is simply `"-"`.
   * `cscript(FFI, Text, Symbol, TypeHint)` - JIT compile a C source text, call one function defined in this source, then unload.
 This is convenient for one-off operations or long-running operations, but it has *a lot* of overhead per op.
   * `mem.write(FFI, Binary)` - (type `"p-"`) copy a runtime Binary into FFI thread memory, starting at a pointer provided on the data stack.
 A sample usage pattern: push length, call malloc, copy pointer, write.
-This operation is the be
+When writing text, consider addending a NULL byte to the binary.
-  * `mem.read(FFI, Var)` - (type `"pZ-"`) given a pointer and size on the data stack, read FFI process memory into an immutable runtime Binary value.
-This binary is eventually returned through Var.
+  * `mem.read(FFI, Var)` - (type `"pZ-"`) given a pointer and size on the data stack, copy FFI process memory into a runtime Binary.
+This binary is returned through Var.
   * `push(FFI, List of Data, TypeHint)` - adds primitive data to the stack.
 TypeHint should have form `"fZp"`, one character per datum in the list, as the RHS of a call.
 In this example, pointer should be last item in list and is pushed last to top of data stack.
 Caveats: Conversion to floating point numbers may be lossy.
 Integer conversions must not be lossy, or we'll block the transaction.
 For pointers, must use abstract Ptr bound to same FFI process (see 'sys.ffi.ptr.\*').
   * `peek(FFI, Var, N)` - read N items from top of stack into runtime Var.
 If N is 0, this reduces to a status check.
 Some caveats: a floating-point NaN or infinity will result in error queries, and FFI pointers are abstracted (see 'sys.ffi.ptr.\*').
   * `copy(FFI, N)` - copy top N items on stack
   * `drop(FFI, N)` - remove top N items from stack
   * `xchg(FFI, Text)` - ad hoc stack manipulation, described visually.
 The Text `"abc-abcabc"` is equivalent to 'copy(3)'.
 In this example, 'c' is top of stack.
-Mechanically, we find '-', scan backwards popping values from stack into single-assignment temporary local variables 'a-z', then scan forwards from '-' to push variables back onto the stack.
+Mechanically, we find '-', scan backwards popping values from stack into single-assignment local variables 'a' to 'z', then scan forward pushing variables back onto the stack.
   * `stash(FFI, N)` - move top N items from data stack to top of auxilliary stack, called stash.
 Preserves order: top of stack becomes top of stash.
-  * `stash.pop(FFI, N)` - move top N items from top of auxilliary stack to top of data stack.
+  * `stash.pop(FFI, N)` - move top N items from top of stash to top of data stack.
   * `reg.store(FFI, Reg)` - pop data from stack into a local register of the FFI thread.
-Register names should be short strings.
+Register names should be short texts.
   * `reg.load(FFI, Reg)` - copy data from local register of FFI thread onto data stack.
-  * `var.*` - future return value from 'peek' or 'mem.read'
+  * `var.*` - receiving data from 'peek' or 'mem.read'.
+Var should be a short text.
     * `read(FFI, Var) : Data` - Receive result from a prior query.
 Will diverge if not *ready*.
     * `drop(FFI, Var)` - Remove result and enable reuse of Var.
     * `list(FFI) : List of Var` - Browse local environment of query results.